Who’s That Voice in Your Head? Understanding Your Inner Critic

 “No one’s going to take you seriously.”

-It’s not screaming.
+This voice isn’t screaming.
 It doesn’t need to.
-It’s quiet but cutting—just sharp enough to sink into your confidence.
-And before you’ve even realised, your shoulders are tense.
+It’s quiet but cutting—sharp enough to sink into your confidence.
+Before you know it, your shoulders are tense.
+Your energy fades.
+A wave of self-doubt has arrived.

 That voice?
 That’s your inner critic.
+And no—it’s not you.

 What Is the Inner Critic (and Why Does It Sound So Real)?